-- A. All personnel performing on this Contract must pass a suitability determination conducted by the Government.
-Contractor personnel will not be able to perform under this Contract until appropriate suitability determinations have been made.
-The Government will provide all necessary forms at the time of Contract award.
+- A. All personnel performing on this BPA must pass a suitability determination conducted by the Government.
+Contractor personnel will not be able to perform under this BPA until appropriate suitability determinations have been made.
+The Government will provide all necessary forms at the time of BPA award.
 The DHS Office of Security will accept only complete security packages.
-Therefore, all personnel must provide the required information and documents to the COTR within 10 days after Contract award. - B. At the government's discretion, an FPS certification card may be issued for all employees certified to perform duties under this contract.
-The Contractor should follow the procedures listed below to obtain an FPS certification card for each Contract employee: - 1.
-Conduct an initial employment screening to determine whether the prospective employee meets the Contractor's specific hiring requirements and the Contract eligibility requirements, including medical and drug testing (See Section C-15); - 2.
+Therefore, all personnel must provide the required information and documents to the COTR within 10 days after BPA award. - B. The Contractor should follow the procedures listed below to obtain an FPS certification card for each Contract employee: - 1.
+Conduct an initial employment screening to determine whether the prospective employee meets the Contractor's specific hiring requirements and the BPA eligibility requirements, including medical and drug testing (See Section 15); - 2.
 Submit the suitability package to the FPS Contracting Officer's Technical Representative and await the results of the adjudication.
 This process may take approximately one to three months if all forms are legible and complete.
 However, preliminary suitability is usually determined within a week of the submission of the paperwork.
-The Contractor will be notified whenever there is an instance where there is a preliminary unfavorable adjudication decision so that the Contractor can determine how to proceed with the employee's training, testing, etc. - 3.
-Schedule required Government-provided training and testing/qualifying with FPS and schedule/conduct all other Contractor-provided training requirements; this does not include the FPS Written Exam.
-The Contractor may proceed with Contractor-provided training while awaiting results of the suitability adjudication process. - 4.
+The Contractor will be notified whenever there is an instance where there is a preliminary unfavorable adjudication decision so that the Contractor can determine how to proceed with the employee's training, testing, etc.

+- 3. Schedule required Government-provided training and testing/qualifying with FPS and schedule/conduct all other Contractor-provided training requirements; this does not include the FPS Written Exam. - 4.
 After the Contractor employee receives favorable suitability adjudication results and the employee successfully completes the training and passes the required examination(s), the Contractor shall submit the following information to the FPS COTR for an FPS certification card: - a.
-A certification, signed by the Contract Manager, that the employee has met all the requirements set forth in Section C and that all pertinent documents are on file at the Contractor's facility.
-(See Exhibit 6.) - b.
+A certification, signed by the Contract Manager, that the employee has met all the requirements set forth and that all pertinent documents are on file at the Contractor's facility. - b.
 Two color photographs, 1" x 1," no more than one year old, of the guard's head and upper shoulders; and - c.
 A Contract Guard Qualification Certificate.
-The guard's name, and the name of the Contractor's company must be typed on the front of the card, and the guard must sign the signature block in blue or black ink.
+The guard's name, and the name of the Contractor's company must be typed on the front of the card, and the guard must sign the signature block in blue or black ink. - d.

-d.
 A Lautenberg Amendment Statement.
 Armed guards must submit a signed and dated "Domestic Violence" certification satisfying the Lautenburg Amendment that states s/he has not been convicted of any offense related to domestic violence.
 The CO shall provide the Contractor with an adequate supply of these forms (See Exhibit 1B.).
-This form shall be valid for a period of one (1) year and must be re-submitted concurrent with the guard's semi annual firearms re-qualification.
+This form shall be valid for a period of one (1) year and must be re-submitted concurrent with the guard's annual firearms re-qualification. - C. FPS will type on the certification form the date of issuance, qualifications, and expiration date or "TOC" to designate expiration upon completion of the term of the BPA.
+FPS will then laminate the completed form and issue it to the Contractor. - D. No guard or supervisor shall be permitted to work under this BPA without a valid certification card. - E. The certification card shall be worn on the outermost garment of the guard's uniform. - F. The Contractor is responsible for the employees having all required certification credentials in their possession at all times while on the protected premises.
+This includes not only the FPS certification card, but also a valid CPR/First Aid card and a valid firearms permit.